Short on time? Here is the best adware removal tool in 2022:

 4. Avira — Best Free Antivirus With Advanced Adware Detection

 Avira has a really good free antivirus with an excellent adware removal tool — it blocked and removed all of the adware samples in my testing, including adware that is automatically downloaded to a device without the user’s consent.

-Avira also has an excellent anti-malware scanner that operates in the cloud — it identified all of the trojans, spyware, keyloggers, and ransomware I placed on my computers (and when I relaunched the samples, Avira’s real-time protection blocked them all!).
+Avira also has an excellent anti-malware scanner that operates in the cloud.
+It’s so good that TotalAV uses it too.
+It identified all of the trojans, spyware, keyloggers, and ransomware I placed on my computer, and when I relaunched the samples, Avira’s real-time protection blocked them all.